upstash/edge-flags/README.md

 <br/>

+## Docs

+This readme provides a quickstart guide.
+For more information, see our [docs](https://docs.upstash.com/redis/sdks/edge-flags/overview).

 ## Architecture

 ![Arch](img/simple.png)

 ## Quickstart

+1. Create a redis database

+Go to [console.upstash.com/redis](https://console.upstash.com/redis) and create a new global database.

+After creating the db, copy the `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` to your `.env` file.

-1. Go to
+2. Go to
    [console.upstash.com/edge-flags](https://console.upstash.com/edge-flags) and
    create a flag.

    See our [docs](https://docs.upstash.com/redis/sdks/edge-flags/overview) for more information.

-2. Install `@upstash/edge-flags` in your project
+3. Install `@upstash/edge-flags` in your project

 ```bash
 npm install @upstash/edge-flags
 ```

-3. Create an edge function in your project
+4. Create an edge function in your project

 ```ts
 // /api/edge-flags.ts